front-end-foundations/session1/readme.md

 The "opposite" of block in HTML is inline.
 An example might be a piece of italicized text `<em>` or a link `<a>`.
 A `<span>` tag is used to create arbitrary inline elements.

+Try:

-* Try: use the inspector to set the em tag to display block.
+- Use the inspector to set the em tag to `display: block`.

 The paragraph tag - `<p>` - creates a box and by default has space above and below it while the italicized text does not and simply flows along with the rest of the text.